decodedsports/DecodedSports.com/mrelo/README.md

 The most mysterious portions of FiveThirtyEight's models (and any Elo tutorial) are the hyperparameters and how they are derived, e.g. why there is a `rest adjustment by 25`, `playoff multiplier of 1.2`, or `home field advantage of 23.6`, etc.

-These values will not work in any setting other than the specific implementation they tuned for.
+These values will not work in any setting other than the specific implementation they tuned were for.
 Even the simplest Elo implementations will vary enough that new hyperparameters need to be retuned.
 Just like race cars on a track!

 Hyperparameters are sometimes called `magic values` for a reason, always be cautious of them and tune them yourself!